ShamariLewis/ShamariLewis/README.md

 ## Full Stack Software Engineer

 ### About Me
-I am a passionate and experienced Full Stack Software Engineer with skills in a wide range of technologies.
-My journey in the world of development has equipped me with skills in both frontend and backend technologies, allowing me to create robust and scalable applications.
+Highly motivated, flexible, and adaptable Software Engineer with a passion for developing scalable, secured web applications.
+I possess a solid foundation in both front-end and back-end development, with proven ability at designing web applications, and creating API's with a strong focus on security and efficiency to connect your data pipelines..

 ### Tech Stack
 - **Languages**: JavaScript, TypeScript